p-netm/geo-symbology-calc/packages/tsconfig/README.md

 # `tsconfig`

-These are base shared `tsconfig.json`s from which all other `tsconfig.json`'s inherit from.
+These are base shared `tsconfig.json`s from which all other `packages/*` `tsconfig.json`'s inherit from.

+> Svelte web app has a more intricate tsconfig setup so it does not inherit from this.